 - Are prepared, flexible, responsive, welcoming, and work as a member of the team, sharing active facilitation, recording, helping, and time-keeping roles. - Actively listen, observe, ask questions, enable, steer, and do not dominate discussions.
-This implies watching out for communication and cues during sessions, including managing who speaks, avoiding dominance by some participants, being sensitive to challenge to training approaches, to language, cultural and disability issues, and dealing with disrupters. - Use the wisdom in the room and encourage critical thinking, working with adults in ways that respectfully deal with the unexpected, manage conflict, reach consensus, and agree on differences. - Are aware of the ways that power structures, outliers, sensitivities, and stigmas affect the participant group, and organise commitment by all to shared principles / rules to ensure ethics and shared values of respect and consideration. - Use 'ice-breakers' and other activities for participants to get to know each other and to energise participants where needed. - Conclude individual sessions with summaries of what has been learned, agreed upon, or planned, and asking for consensus on the summaries; and make clear forthcoming session objectives and what will be covered and any reading ahead needed.
+This means managing who speaks; not letting a few participants dominate the conversation and dealing with disrupters; and being sensitive to language, cultural, and disability issues. - Use the wisdom in the room and encourage critical thinking, working with adults in ways that respectfully deal with the unexpected, manage conflict, reach consensus, and agree on differences. - Are aware of the ways that power structures, outliers, sensitivities, and stigmas affect the participant group, and organise commitment by all to shared principles / rules to ensure ethics and shared values of respect and consideration. - Use 'ice-breakers' and other activities for participants to get to know each other at the start of sessions and to energise participants where needed during sessions. - Conclude individual sessions with summaries of what has been learned, agreed upon, or planned, and ask for consensus on the summaries; and introduce forthcoming session objectives, what will be covered and any homework assignments.